evanacox/honors-forum-project/docs/crash_course/04_type_analysis.md

 Before we can explain what type-based analysis is and how we do it, we need to establish what a *type* even is.

 You've probably heard before that "computers only understand binary."
-This is technically correct: the only thing your computer actually operates on is big (as in  lists of 1s and 0s.
+This is technically correct: the only thing your computer actually operates on is big sets of 1s and 0s.
 But, in reality, those sets of 1s and 0s can mean vastly different things depending on the meaning that our *program* assigns to them.

 As an example, let's consider the following 64 0s and 1s (a 0 or a 1 will be called a "bit" from now on):